Diabetic Retinopathy Treatment with Our Trenton, Brighton, and Belleville Optometrists

 Once a diagnosis has been made, our team can help you in several ways:

-- We'll provide pre- and post-operative care, should you decide to undergo common operative procedures such as laser photocoagulation or vitrectomy.
+- We’ll refer you to a retinal clinic where you can undergo treatment for diabetic retinopathy such as laser photocoagulation or vitrectomy.

-- We can prescribe medications to reduce and control inflammation, blood vessel growth, and fluid build-up in the eyes.
+- We connect you to retinal specialists who prescribe medications to reduce and control inflammation, blood vessel growth, and fluid leakage in the eyes.

-- We also educate patients on the importance of managing their underlying diabetes appropriately through lifestyle, diet, and medication management.
+- We also educate you on the importance of managing your underlying diabetes appropriately through lifestyle, diet, and medication management.

 Are You at Risk for Diabetic Retinopathy?
 Contact our Belleville, Brighton, or Trenton Optometrists

-Changes in your vision can happen at any stage of life, especially if you're currently living with diabetes.
-To get quality care for diabetic retinopathy or to simply schedule your next eye exam, then contact the team at Dr. Bruce Coward & Associates.
+Changes in your vision can happen at any stage of life, especially if you’re currently living with diabetes.
+To get quality care for diabetic retinopathy or to simply schedule your next eye exam, contact the team at Dr. Coward and Associates.